brexhq/tally/README.md

 - Metrics: Counters, Gauges, Timers and Histograms.
 - Reporter: Implemented by you.
 Accepts aggregated values from the scope.
 Forwards the aggregated values to your metrics ingestion pipeline.
   - The reporters already available listed alphabetically are:
-	 - `github.com/uber-go/tally/m3`: Report m3 metrics, timers are not sampled and forwarded directly.
-	 - `github.com/uber-go/tally/multi`: Report to multiple reporters, you can multi-write metrics to other reporters simply.
+	 - `github.com/brexhq/tally/multi`: Report to multiple reporters, you can multi-write metrics to other reporters simply.
-	 - `github.com/uber-go/tally/prometheus`: Report prometheus metrics, timers by default are made summaries with an option to make them histograms instead.
+	 - `github.com/brexhq/tally/prometheus`: Report prometheus metrics, timers by default are made summaries with an option to make them histograms instead.
-	 - `github.com/uber-go/tally/statsd`: Report statsd metrics, no support for tags.
+	 - `github.com/brexhq/tally/statsd`: Report statsd metrics, no support for tags.

 ### Basics